mamba-org/mamba/README.md

 ## Differences with `conda`

-While `mamba` and `micromamba` are generally a drop-in replacement for `conda` there are a small number of limitations:
+While `mamba` and `micromamba` are generally a drop-in replacement for `conda` there are some differences:

 - mamba and micromamba do no support revisions yet (for discussions, see https://github.com/mamba-org/mamba/issues/803)